 External otitis may manifest as a localized furuncle or as a diffuse infection of the entire canal (acute diffuse external otitis).
 The latter is often called swimmer’s ear; the combination of water in the canal and use of cotton swabs is the major risk factor.
 Malignant external otitis Malignant External Otitis Malignant external otitis, also referred to as skull base osteomyelitis or necrotizing otitis externa, is typically a Pseudomonas osteomyelitis of the temporal bone.
-Methicillin-resistant... read more is a severe (usually Pseudomonas) osteomyelitis of the temporal bone, usually affecting the elderly, diabetics, and immunocompromised patients.
+Methicillin-resistant... read more is a severe (usually Pseudomonas) osteomyelitis of the temporal bone, usually affecting older adults, diabetics, and immunocompromised patients.

 Predisposing conditions include

-Patients have pain and drainage.
+Patients with external otitis have pain and drainage.
 Sometimes, a foul-smelling discharge and hearing loss occur if the canal becomes swollen or filled with purulent debris.
 Exquisite tenderness accompanies traction of the pinna or pressure over the tragus.
 Otoscopic examination is painful and difficult to conduct.
-It shows the ear canal to be red, swollen, and littered with moist, purulent debris.
+It shows the ear canal to be red, swollen, and littered with moist, purulent debris and desquamated epithelium.

-Otomycosisis more pruritic than painful, and patients also complain of aural fullness.
-Otomycosis caused by A. nigerusually manifests with grayish black or yellow dots (fungal conidiophores) surrounded by a cottonlike material (fungal hyphae).
+Otomycosis is more pruritic than painful, and patients also complain of aural fullness.
+Otomycosis caused by A. niger usually manifests with grayish black or yellow dots (fungal conidiophores) surrounded by a cottonlike material (fungal hyphae).
 Infection caused by C. albicans does not show any visible fungi but usually contains a thickened, creamy white exudate, which can be accompanied by spores that have a velvety appearance.

 Furuncles cause severe pain and may drain sanguineous, purulent material.
 They appear as a focal, erythematous swelling (pimple).

-Diagnosis is based on inspection.
+Diagnosis of external otitis is based on inspection.
 When discharge is copious, external otitis can be difficult to differentiate from an acute, purulent otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
 Symptoms include otalgia, often with systemic symptoms (eg, fever... read more with tympanic membrane perforation; pain elicited by pulling on the pinna may indicate an external otitis.
 Fungal infection is diagnosed by appearance or culture.

-In mild and moderate acute external otitis,topical antibiotics and corticosteroids are effective.
+In mild and moderate acute external otitis, topical antibiotics and corticosteroids are effective.
 First, the infected debris should be gently and thoroughly removed from the canal with suction or dry cotton swabs under adequate lighting.
-Water irrigation of the canal is discouraged.
+Water irrigation of the canal is contraindicated.

-Mild external otitis can be treated by altering the ear canal’s pH with 2% acetic acid and by relieving inflammation with topical hydrocortisone; these are given as 5 drops tid for 7 days.
+Mild external otitis can be treated by altering the ear canal’s pH with 2% acetic acid (or white vinegar) and by relieving inflammation with topical hydrocortisone; these are given as 5 drops 3 times a day for 7 days.

 Moderate external otitis requires the addition of an antibacterial solution or suspension, such as ciprofloxacin, ofloxacin, or neomycin/polymyxin, (the neomycin component is highly sensitizing and allergy is common).
-When inflammation of the ear canal is relatively severe, an ear wick should be placed into the ear canal and wetted with Burow solution (5% aluminum acetate) or a topical antibiotic 4 times/day.
+When inflammation of the ear canal is relatively severe, an ear wick should be placed into the ear canal and wetted with Burow solution (5% aluminum acetate) or a topical antibiotic 4 times a day.
 The wick helps direct the drops deeper into the external canal when the canal is greatly swollen.
-The wick is left in place for 24 to 72 h (or may fall out on its own), after which time the swelling may have receded enough to allow the instillation of drops directly into the canal.
+The wick is left in place for 24 to 72 hours (or may fall out on its own), after which time the swelling may have receded enough to allow the instillation of drops directly into the canal.

-Severe external otitis or the presence of cellulitis extending beyond the ear canal may require systemic antibiotics, such as cephalexin 500 mg po qid for 10 days or ciprofloxacin 500 mg po bid for 10 days.
-An analgesic, such as an NSAID or even an oral opioid, may be necessary for the first 24 to 48 h.
+Severe external otitis or the presence of cellulitis extending beyond the ear canal may require systemic antibiotics, such as cephalexin 500 mg orally 4 times a day for 10 days or ciprofloxacin 500 mg orally 2 times a day for 10 days.
+An analgesic, such as a nonsteroidal anti-inflammatory drug or even an oral opioid, may be necessary for the first 24 to 48 hours.

 Fungal external otitis requires thorough cleaning of the ear canal and application of an antimycotic solution (eg, gentian violet, cresylate acetate, nystatin, clotrimazole, or even a combination of acetic acid and isopropyl alcohol).
-However, these solutions should not be used if the tympanic membrane is perforated because they can cause severe pain or damage to the inner ear.
+However, these solutions should not be used if the tympanic membrane is perforated, because they can cause severe pain or damage to the inner ear.
 Repeated cleanings and treatments may be needed to fully eradicate the infection.

 A furuncle, if obviously pointing, should be incised and drained.
 Incision is of little value, however, if the patient is seen at an early stage.
 Topical antibiotics are ineffective; oral antistaphylococcal antibiotics should be given.
 Analgesics, such as oxycodone with acetaminophen, may be necessary for pain relief.
 Dry heat can also lessen pain and hasten resolution.